austin362667/gpu-100-days/day-7.md

 To make LLM thinks, we need it keeps yapping!

 However, making models generate longer, more detailed responses isn't straightforward.
-It requires specialized training phases:
+It requires specialized training phases: mid-training.

 This intermediate phase encourages models to produce more verbose outputs, creating a foundation for subsequent RL training.
 During this phase, researchers focus on increasing the model's propensity to "think out loud."